 Reading SeBy’s review I found out that flying with default settings the QX110 is not too fun (lots of wobbles and bouncing).
 He shared its tuned settings (QX110_dump_BF_3_0_1) so I started with it.
 To be honest, even with these optimized settings the VTail Q110 is not the best flier.

-Although this Eachine quadcopter is quite fast, I had the filling that by reducing its weight it could be even faster.
+Although this Eachine quadcopter is quite fast, I had the feeling that by reducing its weight it could be even faster.

 OSD is really nice, gives you the feeling that you’re a real pilot.